 Paul Luo Li graduated from the UW Information School in 2016.
 Leveraging many years of industry experience at Microsoft, IBM, and other corporations, as well as access to practicing software engineers (concurrently pursued his doctorate while working at Microsoft), his research examined attributes of great software engineers.
 His current work at Microsoft focuses on data-driven software engineering using code experimentation.

-Assistant Professor, School of Information Science, University of Kentucky
+Assistant Professor, School of Journalism and Communication, University of Oregon

 Bryce Newell graduated from the UW Information School in 2015.
 His work crosses the fields of surveillance studies, law and technology, information policy/politics, media law and policy, and social studies of information technology (social informatics).
 His current and on-going research examines the adoption and use of body-worn cameras within multiple police departments, the use of ICTs by undocumented immigrants and migrant-aid organizations in the U.S.-Mexico borderlands, and the criminalization of certain expressive activities (bystander video of police, the dissemination of voyeuristic images, and revenge pornography).
 Newell is a lawyer (J.D., UC Davis School of Law), a former Google Policy Fellow (2013), a former post-doctoral researcher at the Tilburg Institute for Law, Technology and Society (2015-17) and a documentary filmmaker.
 "My background in audio-visual media production, law, and information science, has driven my interest in understanding how visual surveillance and ICTs regulate human behavior (as forms of techno-regulation) and how they are regulated by law.
 I hope that my research can continue to critically interrogate surveillance, surveillance practices, and the information politics surrounding the collection, creation, analysis, framing, and dissemination of surveillance-related data."